ilanschnell/bitarray/doc/reference.rst

    See also: `Bitarray representations <https://github.com/ilanschnell/bitarray/blob/master/doc/represent.rst>`__

-   New in version 1.8.
+   New in version 1.8

-   New in version 2.5.0: allow bytes-like argument.
+   New in version 2.5.0: allow bytes-like argument

 ``hex2ba(hexstr, /, endian=None)`` -> bitarray